aschmitz/nepenthes/README.md

 There is a web interface for this.
 It isn't quite as configurable for some scans, but *check it out first*.
 That's just at http://localhost:3000/ .
 The instructions below assume you aren't using the web interface, so pick and choose as you go if you want more power than you can extract from the web interface.

-### Again, use the web interface home page first.
-If you need configurability that it doesn't give you, here's a way to run them manually.
+### Again, use the web interface home page first

+If you need configurability that it doesn't give you, here's a way to run scans manually.

 * `rails c`
 * Specify some nmap options, such as `opts = ['-Pn', '-p', '80,443,22,25,21,8080,23,3306,143,53', '-sV', '--version-light']`
     * Note: Spaces in the options aren't treated they way you might expect; if the commandline would be `--scan-delay 250ms`, you need to add it as `['--scan-delay', '250ms']`
 * `IpAddress.includes(:scans).where(:scans => {:ip_address_id => nil}).each {|ip| ip.queue_scan!(opts) }`
+* Note that the `.where(:scans => {:ip_address_id => nil})` portion only queues scans for IP addresses without existing scans.
+You can modify the conditions if you want, or remove them to scan all IP addresses.
 * Wait for a bit while every IP address has a scan queued.
 * You can follow progress on http://localhost:3000/sidekiq/ .